cgreenhalgh/daoplayer/docs/fileformat.md

 - `name` - name of track
 - `volume` - volume to play (float or string, 1.0 is "full", default unchanged).
 - `pos` - play position in track, in seconds (float, unspecified => "current"), or (planned!) function returning an array of alternating `sceneTime`,`trackPos` values.
-- `prepare` - audio engine should prepare to play track, even if volume is currently 0 (boolean, default false)
+- `prepare` - audio engine should prepare to play track, even if volume is currently 0 (boolean, default false) (Note: currently not used)
+- `update` - whether to re-evaluate `volume` and `pos` on each scene update (boolean, default true)

 ### `context`